 So, have you reviewed whether your search strategy fits with the current Black Friday trends?
 In this blog, we’ll be talking you through what to expect for the holiday season and how to plan your strategy.

-When is Black Friday & Cyber Monday In 2019 ?
+When is Black Friday & Cyber Monday This Year?

 The key dates to remember are: